plone/coredev.vagrant/README.rst

 The guest operating system is the most recent Ubuntu LTS (12.0.4, Precise Pangolin), 32-bit (so that it will run on a 32- or 64-bit host).

-After setting up the operating system, Vagrant's provisioning system is used to load the required system packages, download the Plone Unified Installer, run the install, and set up the convenience scripts and share directory.
+After setting up the operating system, Vagrant's provisioning system is used to load the required system packages, clone buildout.coredeve, and set up the convenience scripts and share directory.

 Problems or suggestions?
 ------------------------

-File a ticket at https://github.com/smcmahon/plonedev_vagrant/issues.
-If this kit becomes mainstream, the tracker may move to http://dev.plone.org.
+File a ticket at https://github.com/smcmahon/coredev.vagrant/issues.
+If this kit becomes mainstream, the tracker will move to http://dev.plone.org.

 Steve McMahon, steve@dcn.org